TaraNix-Linux/nuuid/README.md

 UUID's can be used without requiring a central authority, but are not, strictly speaking, guaranteed to be unique, collisions may be possible.

+Do not assume they are hard to guess, they should not be used as security capabilities.

+Do not assume people can tell if they've been altered at a glance.
+They can't.

 ## Install

 ```toml